2.6 C

 – Discover Coins, Currency, and History in Stockholm's Heart

-Welcome to the Ekonomiska Museet – Kungliga Myntkabinettet, also known as the Royal Coin Cabinet.
-Situated in the heart of Stockholm, Sweden, this museum shares its premises with the Historical Museum.
-Here, you can explore fascinating collections that delve into economic history, numismatics (the study of coins and currency), and the evolution of money and finance.
+Step into the Ekonomiska Museet—Kungliga Myntkabinettet, also known as the Royal Coin Cabinet.
+Located in the heart of Stockholm, this museum shares its premises with the Historical Museum.
+Explore fascinating collections that focus on the history of economics, numismatics (the study of coins and currency), and the development of finance and money.

-A Journey through the Royal Coin Cabinet’s Illustrious History
+A journey through the Royal Coin Cabinet’s history

 The coins have moved around a bit over the years